What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Resource Building

 Before addressing trauma material, somatic therapy emphasizes building internal and external resources—tools and experiences that support nervous system regulation and resilience.
+This is work that is meant to help you in your daily life, and empowering you with tools and methods you can actually use is crucial.

 Major Somatic Therapy Approaches